Samsung/ONE-vscode/README.md

 ## Quick Links

 - [Tutorial](./docs/Tutorial.md)
-  - The tutorial contains how to install ONE-vscode extension, how to installa toolchain, how to copmile a nodel, etc.
+  - The tutorial contains how to install the ONE-vscode extension, how to install a toolchain, how to compile a model, etc.